 Option 3 - Purchase basICColor Display 6

-Further details needed?
+Further details required?

 a) Contact the reseller from whom you purchased your EIZO for clarification.